Arize-ai/phoenix/docs/tutorials-use-cases/quickstart.md

 Navigate to the embeddings view.
 Find a cluster of blurry or noisy production data and export the cluster.

-View the exported cluster as a DataFrame in your notebook.
+View the exported cluster as a dataframe in your notebook.

 ```python
 export_df = session.exports[-1]